Rupert Earle is outstanding”

 Clients seeking advice in media disputes invariably require robust advice at short notice and, if necessary, the commencement or defence of court proceedings.

-We have been active in groundbreaking Freedom of Information Act cases for journalists, including securing information from the Treasury on the withdrawal of tax credits in the 1997 budget, and from the House of Commons concerning MPs expense claims.
+We have been active in the groundbreaking Freedom of Information Act acting for journalists, including securing information from the Treasury on the withdrawal of tax credits in the 1997 budget, and from the House of Commons concerning MPs expense claims.

 Our clients include high-profile individuals, publishers, newspaper groups, broadcasters, media and non-media businesses and organisations.